 You’ll also need to make sure the money transfer operator has the correct currency conversion to Canadian dollars.

 There are multiple ways to easily send and receive money in Canada but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about sending money to Canada and also receiving money.

-If you are a Canadian living abroad and looking for ways of sending money home, there are several options you can use.
-However, your choice of provider depends on your preferences and factors such as speed, cost, convenience, exchange rates and the like.
+If you are a Canadian living abroad and looking for ways of sending money home, there are several options you could choose from:

-Money Transfer Operators (MTOs) such as Instarem, WorldRemit, TransferWise, MoneyGram, Western Union, TransFast, and Xoom, have proven to be reliable in sending money to Canada.
+Money Transfer Operators (MTOs) such as Instarem, WorldRemit, TransferWise, MoneyGram, Western Union, TransFast, and Xoom all promise a fast, efficient, and low-cost way of sending your money to Canada.